KITcii/smart-contract-dev-support/README.md

 - _Solution:_ the "static relationships and dynamic rules describing how to realize the desired outcome.
 This is often equivalent to giving instructions which describe how to construct the necessary work products" [2, p.
 5].

-- _Examples:_ "one or more sample applications of the pattern which illustrate: a specific initial context; how the pattern is applied to, and transforms, that context; and the resulting context left in its wake" [2, p.
+- _Examples:_ "one or more sample applications of the pattern which illustrate: a specific initial context; how the pattern is applied to, and transforms that context; and the resulting context left in its wake" [2, p.
 6].

 - _Resulting Context:_ "the state or configuration of the system after the pattern has been applied, including the consequences (both good and bad) of applying the pattern, and other problems and patterns that may arise from the new context.
 It describes the postconditions and side-effects of the pattern" [2, p.
 6].